-In my 20 years of experience of following the alkaline diet, I have noticed that I seem to be able to chill more than my peers.
+In my 20 years of experience following the alkaline diet, I have noticed that I seem to be able to chill more than my peers.
 I can remain above the battlefield when friends are sweating in the trenches of the latest mass consciousness panic.
 I can laugh at things others seem stuck on.

 And yes, it does seem to my single view that retaining an alkaline balance has supported this.
-Yes, I also have my own spiritual path, which certainly gives some perspective to what is – or is not – important.. but I can’t help but think that it’s a bit of a chicken and the egg concept.
+Yes, I also have my own spiritual path, which certainly gives some perspective to what is – or is not – important..
+But I can’t help but think that it’s a bit of a chicken and the egg concept.
 Trying to work out the dynamics of whether the diet helped the attitude, or the spiritual path helped me to remain on the diet seems – well, irrelevant.

 I am happy, I am healthy, I have energy, I have immunity.
-So I thank ALL my systems: my alkaline balance system, my sympathetic system, my parasympathetic system, my spiritual path, my sunny days with clear skies and use, I think I have to thank my mall and big Self as well.
+So I thank ALL my systems: my alkaline balance system, my sympathetic system, my parasympathetic system, my spiritual path, my sunny days with clear skies and use, I think I have to thank my small and big Self as well.

 I couldn’t have done it without you!